What is Conveyancing?

 What will it cost me?

-What do the legal costs come to?
-Most of our matters land somewhere between $1,700 and $2,000.
+What do the legal costs and expenses come to?
+Most of our matters land somewhere between $2,400 and $2,800 which includes all searches, land titles office fees and PEXA fees.
 There is a range because each property is different - a strata property for example, generally incurs more costs than a standalone house, as there is more information to obtain.
 These costs are usually paid on settlement, although sometimes the initial costs to prepare a contract for a vendor are recovered shortly after issuing the Contract for Sale of Land to the agent.
 Costs for pest, building and strata reports for purchasers are usually paid directly by the purchaser to the reporter, upon receipt of the report, although we do arrange for the reports to be carried out on your behalf.
 These reports cost between $200 to $400 each.

 How will you cater to my circumstances?